On the heat content functional and its critical domains: Introduction and main results

 The main theorem shows that certain variational problems, and the overdetermined PDE's they generate, naturally lead to the consideration of isoparametric foliations.
 For previous facts on PDE's and the isoparametric theory, we mention the works \cite{Sol1} and \cite{Sol2}, where the spectrum of the Laplace-Beltrami operator was computed for cubic isoparametric minimal hypersurfaces of the Euclidean sphere, and the paper \cite{TY} where the first eigenvalue of any closed minimal isoparametric hypersurface of ${\bf S}^{n+1}$ was shown to be equal to $n$, thus confirming Yau's conjecture in these cases.

 Another important functional is the Dirichlet heat trace, which is known to be a spectral invariant of a domain $\Omega$.
 For results about its critical domains, we refer to \cite{ESI}: there it is shown, using the asymptotic expansion of the heat trace and the Alexandrov theorem, that the only critical domains in $\real n, {\bf H}^n$ and $\sphere n_+$ are the geodesic balls.
-At the moment, there seems to be no classification in other manifolds, in particular, in the sphere $\sphere n$ of arbitrary dimension.
+At the moment, there seems to be no classification of domains which are critical for the heat trace in other manifolds, in particular, in the sphere $\sphere n$ of arbitrary dimension.

 In the rest of this introduction, we give the precise definitions and discuss the problem in greater detail.
 Proofs will be given starting from Section 2, where we prove the first variation formula of the heat content, Theorem \ref{vformula}, which is the main step.